 A 90 minute train ride or drive from our Milwaukee home, Chicago is a go to spot for my family when we have the travel itch, but not a lot of time off work or trip budget.
-After dozens of visits to the Windy City, here are our 16 favorite places to visit with the kids, but more importantly, 39 tips and ideas to better plan your time at each attraction!
+After dozens of micro-adventures to the Windy City, here are our 16 favorite places to visit in Chicago with kids, but more importantly, 39 tips and ideas to better plan your time at each attraction!

 1. Starbucks Reserve Roastery